Coastal Brown Bear Photo Album

 SPRING BROWN BEAR

-The larger boar Brown Bears generally become active earlier in the spring than sows and younger boars, and we typically hunt them in areas where they travel on dry river channels.
-Whenever possible, we attempt to gain elevation above the bear pathways, which may involve a tree-platform, a ladder-stand, or a 24 hour-a-day camp on a nearby bluff or rock slide which overlooks a trail system.
+The larger boar Brown Bears generally become active earlier in the spring than most sows and younger boars, and we typically hunt them in areas where they travel on dry river channels.
+We often attempt to gain elevation above the bear pathways, which may involve a tree-platform, a ladder-stand, or a 24 hour-a-day camp on a nearby bluff or rock slide which overlooks a trail system.

-During the long daylight hours of Alaska’s spring-time, Brown Bears are more active than during fall months.
+During the long daylight hours of Alaska’s spring-time, Brown Bears travel more than during fall months.
 They will roam a great deal in search of sows in heat, as well as newborn moose calves to prey on.

 At times we may use an electronic call with a remote speaker to lure bears into range.

 The long hours associated with Alaska’s spring affords up to 18 hours of daylight.

 We sometimes use a 25-foot custom airboat as a covered, mobile hunt camp.
 The boat sleeps one hunter and one guide, and it provides quick access to a variety of hunt locations.
 In some instances, we may ground the boat on a river bar and use it as a shelter while ambush hunting.

 In addition, we have three remote hunting cabins which provide emergency shelter as well as a base of operations from which to day-hunt if we are in that area.

 FALL BROWN BEAR

 All of our fall Brown Bear hunts will be conducted at locations where bears are feeding on Salmon.
 Each species of salmon have their distinctive spawning times, as well as to require certain stream characteristic to spawn in.
 We have the capability to start off hunting over spawning channels in mid-September, and still have the ability to be guiding hi-probability hunts over spawning channels in mid-November.